 ‘Okay, so based on the test results, you originally suffered from hyperhidrosis, which meant you sweated a lot anyway, but somehow it has been accelerated to an incredible rate.
 There were also a lot of unknown chemicals in your body which have diluted your blood to pure water.
 However, there are mutated versions of the cells and minerals that blood usually contains, so your heart thinks this is normal and it’s managing to pump the water around your body as if it were blood and it’s performing all the same functions.
 Because there is no blood flow to your arms, you’re now getting transient paraesthesia – also known as pins and needles – but your body is getting confused and sending a signal to your brain that the body is overheating.
 The brain is then telling the body to sweat even more.
 However, your body can only produce water and since it cannot produce enough water on its own, it’s reacting with the elements in the air and you’re somehow able to produce extremely high volumes of water.’

 ‘Right, I didn’t understand any of that,’ admitted Nelson.
 ‘But just tell me one thing… can you help me?’

 ‘I think so, yes.
 I’ve also been drafting some plans and I may be able to build a device that can counteract the signal to the brain and stop you sweating water.
 In fact, we may even be able to control it to produce water at will.’

 ‘Why would I want to do that?’

 ‘Well, that’s what we wanted to talk to you about,’ said the captain as he pulled up a wet chair and sat down beside the table with a squelch.
+He’d removed his mask so as not to intimidate the patient.
 ‘From what Jean has told me, this cannot be fixed, but it can be controlled.
 If it is, you may be able to use it to your advantage.’

 ‘What do you mean?’